Configuration & Environment

 Configuration Files

 py3plex supports configuration files for reproducible workflows.
-Configuration can be provided in YAML or JSON format.
+Provide them as YAML or JSON; omit sections you do not need.

 Network Configuration (YAML):